-Note 1: Securities as stated in this table are the stocks, bonds, beneficiary certificates and the securities deriving from the above items within the scope of IFRS 9, "Financial Instruments."
+Note 1: Securities as stated in this table are the stocks, bonds, beneficiary certificates, and the securities deriving from the above items within the scope of IFRS 9, "Financial Instruments."
+Note 2: WanTai Securities Corporation was changed to "King's Town Securities Co., Ltd." as approved by the Financial Supervisory Commission and the Ministry of Economic Affairs on September 7, 2021.

-Information on Major Shareholders
+Information on major shareholders

 Shareholding Name of major shareholder No. of shares held (shares) Shareholding ratio

 Chen-Chih Tai 78,209,000 6.97%

 Tien-Tsan Tsai 72,752,033 6.48%

-Mercuries Life Insurance 71,165,000 6.34%
+Mercuries Life Insurance 64,133,000 5.71%